Connect with others who understand.

 How MyMigraineTeam Members Experience Migraine Auras

-A member of MyMigraineTeam described multiple phases of auras, which presented with different sensory changes.
-“Apparently I am in a new mode, which is giving me new visual auras different from anything I have ever had before,” she wrote.
+Members of MyMigraineTeam have shared their experiences with migraine auras.
+One member described going through multiple phases of auras, each with different sensory changes.
+“Apparently I am in a new mode, which is giving me new visual auras different from anything I have ever had before,” they wrote.
 “The newest one was a small spot missing in the center of my vision, making the first two letters of words disappear.
-Luckily, my husband guessed migraine aura, which calmed me quickly.
-It lasted 10 minutes, then was followed by another aura of bright wavy lines on the outside of my left eye, which lasted 15 minutes.
+It lasted 10 minutes and was followed by another aura of bright wavy lines on the outside of my left eye, which lasted for 15 minutes.
 This was followed by a full-blown migraine encasing my entire head and both eyes.”

-Another member noted that the frequency of their migraines with aura varied from two to three times per month to every one to two months.
+Another member noted that the frequency of their migraine attacks with aura ranged from two to three times per month to every one to two months.
 “Today was hard,” they said.
 “At around 12:30 p.m.
-I started getting the usual visual aura that comes with my migraines.
-My visual auras affect a big portion of my vision so doing day-to-day things is difficult (because I can’t see).”
+I started getting the usual visual aura that comes with my migraine attacks.
+My visual auras affect a big portion of my vision, so doing day-to-day things is difficult (because I can’t see).”

 Some visual auras can be colorful and appear like hallucinations.
-People living with migraine sometimes find it difficult to describe their aura sensations.
+People living with migraine sometimes find it difficult to describe their color storm migraine sensations.
 “I had a particularly nasty migraine this morning, but I also experienced visuals during it,” one member shared.
-“I won’t call them hallucinations or auras as they weren’t.
-They were black-and-white pictures, but some areas were colored with one single color.
-In the first visual it was bright pink, and in the second visual, it was bright blue, and the colors hurt my eyes!”
+“I won’t call them hallucinations or auras because they weren’t.
+They were black-and-white pictures, but some areas were filled with a single color.
+The first visual had bright pink, and the second visual had bright blue, and the colors hurt my eyes!”

 Visual auras are like an electrical or chemical wave in the brain.
-Some members report experiencing more sensitive hearing during a visual aura.
-“If I don’t wake up with a migraine, then before it comes on I feel really achy and sluggish,” a member shared.
-“I also go blind for about 10-15 seconds, but my hearing is amplified at the same time.”
+Some members report heightened sensitivity to sound during a visual aura.
+“If I don’t wake up with a migraine, then before it comes on I feel really achy and sluggish,” one member shared.
+“I also go blind for about 10 to 15 seconds, but my hearing is amplified at the same time.”

-Sometimes, the symptoms that accompany an aura can be so intense, a person may think they’re having a more serious problem, like a stroke.
-“I'm curious to know if anyone else has had Alice in Wonderland syndrome as a visual aura?” one member asked.
+Sometimes, the intensity of the symptoms that accompany an aura can make people think they’re having a more serious problem, like a stroke.
+“I’m curious to know if anyone else has had Alice in Wonderland syndrome as a visual aura?” one member asked.
 “It’s intense, and I honestly thought I was having a stroke the first time.”

-If you feel the symptoms of a migraine attack that includes visual auras, consult your physician right away.
-They’ll examine you to make sure you’re not having a stroke or experiencing a retinal tear instead of a migraine with aura.
-You may need to see a neurologist, who will consider your medical history when diagnosing a migraine.
-The doctor may perform an eye exam and an MRI or CT scan.
+If you experience a migraine attack that includes visual disturbances or auras, consult a health care provider right away.
+They’ll examine you to rule out other medical issues, like a stroke or a retinal tear.
+You may need to see a neurologist, who will consider your medical history when determining your diagnosis.
+The doctor might also perform an eye exam and an MRI or CT scan to gather more information.

 What Causes Migraine With Aura?

-Scientists don’t know exactly what causes migraines.
-However, severe headaches with an aura can result from:
+Scientists don’t know the exact cause of migraine with aura.
+However, research shows that severe headaches and migraine attacks with auras can result from:

 • Certain medications

-• Foods and beverages such as red wine, aged cheese, or chocolate
+• Certain foods and beverages, such as red wine, aged cheese, and chocolate

 • Menstruation